bntzio/bntz.io/content/entries/2/entry.md

 Anyways, that was all I did last week, work on some freelance projects as well as hang-out with some friends in the weekend, we went to a club on Friday night and we spent a good night together 🍸

-Well, today is Sunday and it's time to plan the week! 🙌
+Well, today is Monday and it's time to start the week! 🙌

-My goal for tomorrow is to really finish this site!
+My goal for today is to really finish this site!

 Hey, you know what?
 I'm going to start writing little sections everyday in my entries, things like **daily/weekly goals** to stay accountant and if something else apart from goals comes to my mind I'll write them down as well.